Quarter End Playbook

 April 13, 2026

-Variance collections and refunds land in employer’s bank accounts
+Variance collections and refunds likely to land in employer’s bank accounts

 11th of the month